What does a Account Manager do?

 - Earn a relevant degree.

-- Gain customer service or sales experience.
+- Gain experience in customer service or sales.

 - Develop strong communication skills.

-- Learn about the industry.
+- Learn about the industry you want to work in.

 How long does it take to become a Account Manager?

-The journey to becoming an Account Manager often begins with a solid educational foundation.
-Most employers look for candidates with at least a bachelor's degree in business, marketing, or a related field.
+The journey to becoming an Account Manager varies based on education and experience.
+Most employers prefer candidates with a bachelor's degree in business, marketing, or a related field.
 This degree typically takes four years to complete.
-During this time, students gain essential skills in communication, management, and customer relations.
+Some may choose to gain experience through internships or entry-level positions while in school, which can shorten the overall timeline.

 Account Manager Job Description Sample